Offer Letter | Free Format and Sample

 Sending this letter to the candidate is important because it is the last step of the hiring process.
 Receiving an answer to the offer is also essential.
 If the candidate rejects the offer, then the organization can start looking toward other candidates, and if the candidate accepts the offer, then the organization can start preparing the onboarding process for them.
 That’s why organizations can choose to give a deadline for the candidates to accept the offer.
 Once the deadline passes, the offer is no longer valid.

 Employers can also include details about different compliance policies that may be important for their position or the industry.
-The primary objective of job offer letter is to give candidates a basic understanding of the position they have been offered and their role within the company.
+The primary objective of this job offer letter is to give candidates a basic understanding of the position they have been offered and their role within the company.

-Purpose of an Offer Letter
+Purpose of a Job an Offer Letter

 Following are the reasons and purposes of the organization behind giving this letters: